The King of Tars: Hagiography

 Hagiography is the posthumous narration of events from the lives of saints and martyrs.
-According to The Online Reference Book for Medieval Christianity, this genre generally focuses on male saints as females were believed to be less likely to practice the saintly virtues; however, in this poem we see the princess unusually portrayed as a saint and the protagonist when she protects the knights and subjects from a brutal slaughter at the hands of a non Christian sultan.
+This genre generally focuses on male saints; however, in this poem we see the princess unusually portrayed as a saint and the protagonist when she protects the knights and subjects from a brutal slaughter at the hands of a non Christian sultan.

-Critical reception
+Gender

 Sierra Lomuto calls attention to the complicated role the princess's gender plays in The King of Tars.
 She must call upon the priest to perform religious acts of baptism, but because of her knowledge and faithfulness she is still credited with the conversion of both her family and the kingdom, and is therefore seen as a powerful figure in the text.

 Manuscripts

 The King of Tars exists in three manuscripts: